k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ![](images/web/03_code_complet.png)

-An icon appears on the left side of each item in the select list, where:
+An icon appears to the left of each item in the select list, where:

 * ![](images/web/qb_assist_folder.svg) stands for a DB schema.
 * ![](images/web/qb_assist_table.svg) stands for a DB table.